California Mileage Reimbursement: Labor Code 2802 Basics

 To legally pay less than the Internal Revenue Service suggests, you’ll have to prove that the employee’s vehicle costs are less than the established IRS rate, which is a strenuous task.

 This is a two-way street.
-If an employee feels that their expenses are higher than the rate issued by the IRs, they, too, need to prove that the vehicle operating costs exceed it.
+If an employee feels that their expenses are higher than the rate issued by the IRS, they also need to prove that the vehicle operating costs exceed it.

 As its name suggests, this calculation method is based on employers reimbursing their workers for actual business-related expenses.
 It requires employees to record all the exact losses they’ve paid while using their personal vehicles for work-related purposes.
 These losses include:

-For example, the type of gasoline the employee uses, like the premium one, can be challenged.
-The same goes for the repair shop, where they take their vehicle for maintenance.
-Although the most precise method, the actual expense method can cause headaches to both parties involved.
+For example, the grade of gasoline employees use can be challenged.
+The same goes for the mechanic where they take their vehicle for maintenance.
+Although it is the most precise method, the actual expense method can cause headaches to both parties involved.

 Lump Sum Method

 This calculation is also known as a “gas stipend.”
-It comes down to employers paying employees a fixed amount to cover their vehicle use costs.
+Employers will pay their employees a fixed amount to cover their vehicle use costs.
 The lump sum payment is most often made monthly.
-In this scenario, employees don’t have to log the miles driven, so receiving the compensation they’re entitled can require less effort.
+With this method, employees don’t have to log the miles driven, so receiving the compensation they’re entitled to requires less effort.

-This method is frequently chosen as it is relatively simple for both sides.
-It only required them to agree on the set price.
-Employees receive a car allowance, a gas allowance, or a per diem payment.
+This method is frequently chosen, as it is relatively simple for both parties.
+It only requires them to agree on the set price.
+Employees receive a car allowance, gas allowance, or a per diem payment.

 There is yet another thing you need to be aware of - fluctuating gas prices we are seeing right now can affect the lump sum’s value and make it inadequate.
 According to the law, workers have the right to question the amount they are being given and demand that it be aligned with the gas market’s prices.